 There are three Alpine cabins in the region (Scaletta, Motterascio, Terri) offering room and board.
 We recommend making reservations for an overnight stop.

-The bus service Campo Blenio-Pian Geirett and Luzzone-Campo Blenio is scheduled from the beginning of July to the end of September.
+The bus service Campo Blenio-Pian Geirett and Luzzone-Campo Blenio is scheduled from the end of June to the end of September.